zng-ui/zng/TODO/_current.md

 # WR Items

 * Finish items implemented by webrender.
+    - 3D transforms.
+        - "transform-style".
+            - Is flat by default?
+            - If yes, we may not want to implement the other.
+            - The user should use sibling widgets to preserve-3d.
+        - rotate_x.
+        - Perspective.
+            - These are just matrix API and testing.
+        - Backface vis.

     - iFrame.
         - Host headless window?
             - Not exactly, similar but needs to be spawned by the window.